NarcisL/Fishbot/README.md

 run this command:

 yolo detect train data=data.yaml model=yolov8s.pt epochs=100 imgsz=640
+yolo detect train data=data.yaml model=yolov8s.pt epochs=100 imgsz=640 device=0 #for gpu use

 !!IMPORTANT NOTE MY PC DUE TO THE LARGE AMMOUNT OF DATA IN THE DATASET THE TIME NEEDED TO COMPLETE 1 EPOCH IS ~17 minutes adjust the number of epochs accordingly to your system!!
+!!FOR A FASTER EPOCH COMPLETION TIME TRY FINE TUNING USING YOUR GPU"!!

 before running the main.py script make sure you have all the requirments if not